I-Sayar/Quarter-1-Project/README.md

    ```bash
    python preprocessing.py
    ```
-3. Dowbload WEKA and follow the WEKA process instructions in the report
+3. Download WEKA and follow the WEKA process instructions in the report